 What Is Student Loan Recertification?

-To recertify by mail, you can download the Income-Driven Repayment Plan Request form (PDF), fill it out, and attach the required documents.
+To recertify by mail, you can download the Income-Driven Repayment Plan Request form.
+Fill out the form and attach the required documents.
 You’ll send the request to the address provided by your loan servicer.

 The Takeaway

-Income Based Repayment plans are available to most federal student loan borrowers and can be a great way to make sure your student loan repayments work with your budget.
-Recertification is a critical step each year to alert the government to changes in your situation that might affect your payment size.
+Income-Driven Repayment plans are available to most federal student loan borrowers and they can be a way to make sure your student loan repayments work with your budget.
+Recertification is a critical step borrowers need to take each year to inform the government of changes to their situation that might affect their payment size.

 FAQ